bigbluebutton/bigbluebutton.github.io/_posts/dev/2015-04-04-recording.md

 The Capture phase is handled by many components.

-To understand how it works, you should have basic, intermediate or advanced understanding about tools like FreeSWITCH, Flex, Red5, and Redis.
+To understand how it works, you should have basic, intermediate, or advanced understanding about tools like FreeSWITCH, Flex, Red5, and Redis.
 Dig into the [BigBlueButton source code](https://github.com/bigbluebutton/bigbluebutton) and search for information in the [BigBlueButton mailing list for developers](https://groups.google.com/forum/#!forum/bigbluebutton-dev) if you have more questions.

 ### Archive, Sanity, Process and Publish